Intercultural Wellness Program

 Schedule: currently, the program meets online twice a week.
 Some in-person activities are planned depending on approval by the program participants and on COVID-19 guidelines from the City of Philadelphia.

 What Participants Learn

-- Personal and collective listening skills that lead to new trusting relationships and power
+- Personal and collective listening skills that lead to new trusting relationships

 - Team-building and critical thinking competencies